mosaic-jasondebolt/phoenix/Phoenix/README.md

 S3 buckets are created for load balancer logs, storing versioned lambda functions, code build logs, code pipeline logs, and project cloudformation templates.

-This stack also creates a few lambda custom function to automatically delete S3 files and ECR images when S3 buckets and ECR repositories are deleted.
+This stack also creates and calls a few custom lambda functions to automatically delete S3 files and ECR images when S3 buckets and ECR repositories are deleted upon stack deletion.
+If these lambda functions didn't exist, this stack would not be able to be deleted since S3 buckets and ECR repos cannot be deleted if they contain artifacts/files.

 Usage:
 ```